OpenPaymentNetwork/FerlySite/backend/Sphinx/recover.rst

     :<json string login:
         Required.
 The email or phone number the customer used to signup or put in their recovery settings.

+    :statuscode 200:
+        **If successful, the response body is a JSON object with the following attributes:**
+            ``login_type``
+                A string representing whether the login type is an email or phone number.
+            ``secret``
+                A string that authenticates the user's device for the duration of the authentication attempt.
+The client should not share this string with other devices.
+In subsequent authentication API calls, the client must send the secret.
+            ``attempt_path``
+                The path inside the platform API for updating or accessing the new authentication attempt.
+It looks like ``/aa/<attempt_id>``.
+            ``code_length``
+                The length of the code the user should enter.
+The length is currently either 6 or 9 digits depending on the authentication flow type, but the platform may expand the code length if necessary.
+            ``factor_id``
+                An opaque random string that identifies which factor the user should attempt to authenticate.
+The factor_id changes for each authentication factor attempt.
+            ``revealed_codes``
+                In development sandboxes and testing environments, this is a list of human-readable strings that reveal the authentication codes sent to the user through email, SMS, or another channel.
+This allows testers to skip the communication channel.
+In production, this attribute does not exist.

+        **If unsuccessful, the response body is a JSON object with one of the following attributes:**
+            ``invalid``
+                A string explaining why the input was invalid.
+            ``error``
+                A string explaining the error that occured.

 .. _Recover Code:

 Recover Code